kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 excerpt: >-
   How do normalised caches work?
-Normalised caching is one of the most commonly used features in apps using GraphQL. urql's Graphcache is one of those caches, which adds ever smarter features like “Offline Support” or “Patial Results”.
+Normalised caching is one of the most commonly used features in apps using GraphQL. urql's Graphcache is one of those caches, which adds ever smarter features like “Offline Support” or “Partial Results”.
 Let's find out what makes it tick.
 published:
   live: true
   date: 2020-11-30